-An estimated 4% of the total annual generation collected results from motorists who choose to take their old tires home rather than leave them with the retailer for disposal.
+An estimated 3% of the total annual generation collected results from motorists who choose to take their old tires home rather than leave them with the retailer for disposal.
 Ultimately, most of these orphan tires end up at a landfill where they are held for collection by haulers.
 Recognizing this as a cost and logistical problem for some landfills, TSBC continues to work on providing alternative disposal options such as the Return to Retailer (R2R) program and tire Round-Up events.
-The drop in volume of tires going to landfill indicates that the measures TSBC has put in place as alternate disposal methods are working.
-As a result of a recruitment drive for R2Rs during the 2015 Ambassador Tour, TSBC was able to significantly increase the number of R2R locations from 684 as at December 31, 2014 to 828 R2R locations at the end of 2015.
+The decrease in volume of tires going to landfill (6% in 2012) indicates that the measures TSBC has put in place as alternate disposal methods are working.
+As a result of a recruitment drive for R2Rs during the Ambassador Tours and during TSBC's Compliance Review visits, TSBC has seen an increase of the number of R2R locations from 449 in 2012 to 839 R2R locations at the end of 2016.
 R2Rs are registered retailers that have voluntarily agreed to accept up to 4 clean and off-rim car tires from the public.
-In addition to the TSBC website, the list of R2R locations is available on the BC Recycles web site and the Recyclepedia app.
+In addition to the TSBC website, the list of R2R locations is available on the BC Recycles website and the Recyclepedia app.

 TSBC also hosts province-wide tire collection events where the public can drop off any tire size, on or off rim, at no charge.
-The 2015 events are shown in Table 1 below.
-While these types of events are successful in terms of diverting tires that might otherwise be abandoned in the rural or urban environments, they are costly to host.
-In 2015, through its partnership with ART engaged schools, TSBC worked with ART to initiate local collection events as part of its fundraising activities, with TSBC providing a financial contribution linked directly to the success of their Round-Ups.
-In 2015, 10 of the 15 Round-Ups were ART related events.
-TSBC also provided assistance to the Sunshine Coast Regional District in its 2015 "Islands' Clean Up", resulting in scrap tires being collected from Trail, Keats, Gambier and Thormanby Islands.
-In total, over 10,000 tires were collected thanks to the efforts of all involved, which include the retailers willing to host these events and Western Rubber for providing the trailers and manpower to accept and load the tires.
+No tire is turned away at the event, including non-program, to eliminate the risk of the tire being abandoned or dumped near the event location.
+The 2016 events are shown in Table 1 below.
+While these types of events are successful in terms of diverting tires that might otherwise be abandoned in the rural or urban environments, they remain costly to host.
+In 2016, through its partnership with ART engaged schools, TSBC worked with ART to initiate local collection events as part of its fundraising activities, with TSBC providing a financial contribution linked directly to the success of their Round-Ups.
+In 2016, 7 of the 15 Round-Ups were ART related events and one event was specific to working with the Okanagan Regional District's annual West Nile Virus round up program.
+In total, over 6,600 tires were collected thanks to the efforts of all involved, which included the retailers willing to host these events and Western Rubber for providing the trailers and manpower to accept and load the tires.